 The provisional patent application was designed to be a lower-cost option.
 Unfortunately, patent attorneys and patent agents have advertised provisional patent applications as a cheap, and quick alternative to the non-provisional application.
 However, the Patent Office never considered the provisional as a cheap and quick option.
 Rather, the Patent Office described provisional application as a lower-cost option which it is as I’ve discussed above.

 The primary purpose of the provisional patent application is to delay the examination of the patent application, which in turn delays the patent costs.
 That, to me, is the primary benefit of filing the provisional application.

 No, you cannot amend a provisional application after you file it.
 Once you file the provisional application, whatever the provisional application remains fixed.
 You cannot add or subtract from the patent application.

 For laypeople, patent attorneys may describe the provisional as something that you can amend.
 However, this is untrue.
-The reason that they are saying this is that you can file a series of provisional patent applications for up to one year then submit one non-provisional application that incorporates all prior-filed provisional patent applications.
-By doing this, you don’t have multiple non-provisional applications which will be examined, which would be for most cost-prohibitive.
+The reason that they are saying this is that you can file a series of provisional patent applications for up to one year and then submit one non-provisional application that incorporates all prior-filed provisional patent applications.
+By doing this, you don’t have multiple non-provisional applications which will be examined, which would be most cost-prohibitive.
 Instead, by using this strategy, the Patent Office will only examine one non-provisional application that you have to deal with.

-However, because you have the option to file multiple provisional applications within the year, this is loosely understood to mean that you can add information which will ultimately be included in your non-provisional application.
+However, because you have the option to file multiple provisional applications within the year, this is loosely understood to mean that you can add information that will ultimately be included in your non-provisional application.
 However, as you add or file new provisional patent applications, the new information does not enjoy the earlier filing dates of the earlier provisional patent applications.
 The new information gets a filing date when the provisional application is filed.